 Regarding human factors, in addition to fatigue, carelessness, stress, health, situation awareness, mistakes, inadequate training, and safety culture, others relate to tug boat drivers’ skills, and the English communication abilities of VTC regulators and marine pilots (Hsu, 2012).
 Both individual and group factors are important.
 One key element is safety climate, or how employee perceptions and expectations relate to organisational safety (Zohar, 1980).
 This can be influenced by many factors.
 For example, institutional and social behaviour were noted to underpin the swift responses to the Fukushima nuclear disaster (Wang et al., 2013).
-Often, ‘culture’ is considered highly important, especially having a safety culture (e.g. Goh et al., 2012) and not one that ‘blames the victims’ (Flin et al., 2000; Fernández-Muñiz et al., 2009).
+Often, ‘culture’ is considered highly important, especially in terms of having a safety culture (e.g. Goh et al., 2012) and not one that ‘blames the victims’ (Flin et al., 2000; Fernández-Muñiz et al., 2009).
 It is argued that management must be proactive in implementing training and safety culture, and should not wait “for it to come from somewhere else in the organisation” (Teperi and Leppänen, 2011, pp. 446).
 Further, employment conditions can influence port safety.
 For example, in the Fukushima disaster, swift communication by workers from the German Hapag Lloyd company with strong unions greatly emphasising employee protection were found to improve safety (Wang et al., 2013).
-In contrast, temporary employment conditions, less experience amongst the workers and downsizing have been argued to place greater strain on workers and adversely affected port safety (Fabiano et al., 2010).
+In contrast, temporary employment conditions, less experience amongst the workers, and downsizing, have been argued to place greater strain on workers and adversely affected port safety (Fabiano et al., 2010).
 Thus many studies show the importance and relevance of a huge range of human factors.

 In specific studies of safety in Kaohsiung port, safety performance related research shows that safety training and management oriented container terminal operators (as opposed to, for example, those who are job safety and supervisor safety oriented) display optimum safety performance (Lu and Shang, 2005, cf. Shang and Lu, 2009; Lu and Tsai, 2010).
 Elsewhere, diagnostic research shows that “safety climate onboard the ship, crew self-regulation, crew safety knowledge, safety drill onboard the ship and the condition of ship’s machinery” (Hsu et al., 2015, pp. 74 italics in original) were key factors needing improvement.
 Other research draws on the Hofstede’s cultural dimensions’ models (1980) to consider how national culture can influence safety climate, and finds that for Taiwanese seafarers, safety can be more effective when power distance is low, and collectivism and uncertainty avoidance are high.
 Thus, studies of these elements show their fundamental importance in port safety.